To know

 These settings change depending on whether you’re working in Game View or Scene View.

-To work well, keep these ranges large enough, but make sure that when you pass the cursor over a vertex, the neighboring one does not light up as well.
-If two spots are lit at the same time and you perform an operation like moving or deleting it, it is not guaranteed that the function will be applied to the vertex under the cursor.
+To work well, keep these ranges large enough, but make sure that when you move the cursor over a vertex, the neighboring one does not light up as well.
+If two spots are turned on at the same time and you perform an operation like moving or deleting it, it is not guaranteed that the function will be applied to the vertex under the cursor.

 Initialize GameObjects in scene